HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 8. In the left-hand browser menu, right-click `XYZ Tiles` and select `New Connection`.
 ![Screenshot of New XYZ tile connection menu option in QGIS](media/9.png)
 > We are adding the map of Poland nationalities.
 This map has already been georeferenced.
+Georeferencing maps like this one allows us to overlay it onto other maps and directly compare maps and data of the same area.
 It is currently hosted online as a streaming data layer.
 We can bring it into our project by specifying in QGIS what the layer URL is.

 9. In the XYZ Connection wizard, title the new layer `Poland Nationalities 1919`.